CenterforDigSchol/journal-editor-manual/1-4-review.md

 ![Review submitted notification](./images/1-4-11.png)

-Use the *Read Review* link in the Reviewers panel to read the comments from the Reviewers, including those for both the Author and Editor as well as for the Editor only.
+Click the *Read Review* link in the Reviewers panel to read the comments from the Reviewers, including those for both the Author and Editor as well as for the Editor only.

 ![Reviewer comments](./images/1-4-12.png)